Density estimation using the perceptron: Density Estimation

 Consider the following scenario: we have i.i.d. training data $X_1,\dots,X_n$ from some distribution $\nu$ and we are training an arbitrary generative model to estimate $\nu$.
-Suppose that this training process gives us a sequence of density estimators $\{\mu_k\}_{k\geq1}$, which could be the result of, say, subsequent gradient descent steps on our parametric density estimator.
+Suppose that this training process gives us a sequence of density estimators $\{\mu_k\}_{k\geq1}$, which could be the result of, say, subsequent gradient descent steps on our parametric class of generators.
 Is there any way to figure out after how many steps $K$ we may stop the training process?
 In other words, can we identify a value of $K$ such that $\TV(\nu,\mu_K)$ is guaranteed to be less than some threshold with probability $1-\delta$?
-Below we exhibit one such procedure for the class of smooth distributions.
+Note that an additional difficulty here is that our generative model for $\mu_k$ is able to generate the samples from $\mu_k$ but otherwise gives us no other access to $\mu_k$.
+The fast (dimension-free) concentration properties of $\cal E_\gamma$ and the minimax optimality guarantees of its minimizer (whenever $\nu$ is smooth) make it an excellent choice for such a stopping criteria.

 Let $\nu \in \cal P_S(\beta,d, C)$ and let $\nu_n$ be its empirical version based on the $n$ i.i.d. observations.
 Assume further that $\{\mu_k\}_{k\geq1} \subseteq\cal P_S(\beta,d, C)$ is a sequence of density estimators based on the sample $X_1,\dots,X_n$.
-Finally, given the training sample $(X_1,\dots,X_n)$, for each $k$ let $\mu_{k,m_k} = \frac{1}{m_k} \sum_{i=1}^{m_k}\delta_{X^{(k)}_i}$ be the empirical distribution of the sample $(X^{(k)}_1,\dots,X^{(k)}_{m_k}) \sim \mu_k^{\otimes m_k} $. \begin{proposition} For any $\beta>0,d\geq1$ and $\gamma \in (0,2)$ there exists a constant $c \in (0,\infty)$ such that
+Finally, given the training sample $(X_1,\dots,X_n)$, for each $k$ let $\mu_{k,m_k} = \frac{1}{m_k} \sum_{i=1}^{m_k}\delta_{X^{(k)}_i}$ be the empirical distribution of the sample $(X^{(k)}_1,\dots,X^{(k)}_{m_k}) \sim \mu_k^{\otimes m_k} $. \begin{proposition} For any $\beta>0,d\geq1$ and $\gamma \in (0,2)$ there exists a constant $c = c(\beta, d, \gamma) $ such that

 provided we take $m_k = c n \log(k^2/\delta)/\log(1/\delta)$. \end{proposition}